Buffalo Bills vs. New England Patriots NFL Week 13 Odds, Plays and Insights - NewsBreak

 Patriots stats and trends

-- New England's games this year have eclipsed the over/under six times in 12 opportunities (50%).
+- New England's games this year have hit the over on six of 12 set point totals (50%).

-- New England is 8-2 against the spread and 8-2 overall in games when it puts up more than 16.5 points.
+- New England is 8-2 against the spread and 8-2 overall when the team puts up more than 16.5 points.

-- In games that New England churns out over 275.2 yards, the team is 6-4 against the spread and 6-4 overall.
+- In games that New England piles up more than 275.2 yards, the team is 6-4 against the spread and 6-4 overall.

-- This season the Patriots have 15 turnovers, 10 fewer than the Bills have takeaways (25).
+- This year the Patriots have 15 turnovers, 10 fewer than the Bills have takeaways (25).

 Home and road insights

-- Buffalo is 3-2 against the spread, and 3-2 overall, at home this season.
+- Buffalo is 3-2 against the spread, and 3-2 overall, at home this year.

-- This season, as 2.5-point favorites or greater at home, the Bills are 3-2 ATS.
+- At home, as 3-point favorites or greater, the Bills are 3-2 ATS.

-- In five home games this year, Buffalo has hit the over twice.
+- This year, in five home games, Buffalo has hit the over twice.

-- New England is 5-0 overall, and 4-1 against the spread, away from home.
+- New England is 5-0 overall, and 4-1 against the spread, in away games.

-- As 2.5-point underdogs or more away from home, the Patriots are 3-1 ATS.
+- The Patriots are 3-1 ATS as 3-point underdogs or more away from home.

-- This year, in five away games, New England has gone over the total twice.
+- In five road games this season, New England has hit the over twice.

 Powered by Data Skrive.